i05nagai/memorandum/language/english_speaking.md

         * moeny
     * take place in
     * If you take a taxi ride, you could use vegetables as payment for the cab ride
+    * what is your take on sth
+        * What is your take on the popularity of internet memes among Brazilians?
+        * what's your opinion
+        * "What's your take on it" is usually used when asking someone what they thought of a situation, as it means"how do you see it from your viewpoint".
     * take on
         * to fight or complete against someone or something
         * Dont' take on too much work. the extra cash isn't worth it